fieserWolF/petpet/README.md

 [wolf@abyss-connection.de](wolf@abyss-connection.de)

-## Changes in 1.01 REVISION PARTY 2025

-- first public release
-- various bug-fixes and speed optimizations
-- cut, copy and paste feature
-- PETSCII-Editor import and export
-- new chars layout
-- added border

 ## Changes in 1.0

+released on REVISION PARTY 2025

-- initial private release for testing
+- initial release
 # License

 _PetPet is a PETSCII editor for Commodore 64 computers._